|

 "I did not see her face properly, your Majesty, but she

-scooped very low, with silver beads down the front, and the skirt
+neck scooped very low, and silver beads down the front, and the

 "Alatáriël," murmured some of the crowd.

-"You say your captor kept you blindfold.
-Can you tell us
+"You say your captor kept you blindfolded.
+Can you tell

 "Yes, your Majesty.
 He smelled fishy."